miguelovalles/miguelovalles.github.io/index.md

 relate to each other aside from displaying the skills I learned in coding.
 I used the standard practices across both in that I used commenting and proper layout to apply to my code.
 For the DAD-220 course, I needed to create different MySQL queries to accomplish different tasks.
-This didn’t require commenting in the sense that the other project did, but I did add notes where needed to display what task it was relating too as well as what the execution of it would accomplish.
+This did not require commenting in the sense that the other project did, but I did add notes where needed to display what task it was relating too as well as what the execution of it would accomplish.
 The artifact enhancements made me look at previous work and re-familiarize myself with the